arungudelli/angularjswiki/content/en/angular/no-provider-for-httpclinet/index.md

 1. Open your `.spec` file.
 2. import `HttpClientTestingModule`  from '@angular/common/http/testing'
 3. Add `HttpClientTestingModule` to the imports array of TestBed.configureTestingModule`

+So your final .spec file should be like this.

 ```
 import { TestBed, async } from '@angular/core/testing';